devEric69/multilog/README.md

 <h1 align="center"> Why another "MultiLog"'s fork? </h1>
 Basically, it's the same as "MultiLog" at 97%.<br>
 <br>
-<span class="stabilo_jaune">The only difference is that, this is a simplified integration of the logging.</span><br>
+The only difference is that, this is a simplified integration of the logging.<br>
 This small transformation is a simplified integration of the logging mechanism, of a logged message: to summarize, Multilog's TLogger class allows the variation of both, a group of target reasons, and a group of source resaons associated with the message.
 Multilog's TLogger class logs the intersection of the latter with the message.<br>
 The Class TIntegratedLogger now, uses only one group: the group associated with the message.
 This group must be modified before the logging call.<br>
-<span class="stabilo_violet">The modification of this only group, is logged with the character °</span>: so, I can follow where this group is modified.<br>
+The modification of this only group, is logged with the character °: so, I can follow where this group is modified.<br>
 Another small change: the Class TFileChannel has been modified to be "thread safe", too.
 And it can indent the logged events by watching the ESP machine register variation.

 <br><br><br>